Answers to Frequently Asked Questions about Classic Car Restoration, and how to find the right shop to work on your treasured Antique or Classic Car!

 Please Note: Graveyard Run has never been in the business of building Custom Cars or Restoring Antique Autos based on investment potential alone or in an attempt to make a profit from their sale.
 If you are looking to have a car built based simply on its investment potential or in an attempt to make a financial profit please seek out a different restoration facility.
 We are in the business of building dream cars to suit the individual.

-How does GYR handle their Billing and Documentation?
+Q: How does GYR handle their Billing and Documentation?

-At regular intervals we provide to our customers with Billing Invoices which include time Summaries, labor records, and Photos (Snapfish) & Videos (YouTube) of work done.
+A: At regular intervals we provide to our customers with Billing Invoices which include time Summaries, labor records, and Photos (Snapfish) & Videos (YouTube) of work done.

 - The labor records from our crew provide written information pertaining to your project each day it is worked on.